ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rises to the top and is
+ises to the top and is
 skimmed off.
 Then throw it into a tub to
 cool, and when cold pour it over your beef
 r pork, to remain the usual time, say four